eosnetworkfoundation/grant-framework/applications/the_eos_chatbot.md

 ### Team Experience

 Our team has been doing chatbot development for more than 2 years for different clients in different niches.
 Restaurants, lawyers, musicians, massive festival events.
-We applied for Pomelo season 1 and re applied for Pomelo season 3 looking to develop a chatbot for the EOS ecosystem using our past experience to develop the most powerful chatbot for the EOS network.
+We applied for Pomelo season 1 and re applied for Pomelo season 3 looking to further develop a chatbot for the EOS ecosystem using our past experience to create the most powerful and helpful virtual assistant of the EOS network.

 ### Team Org Repos